projectglow/glow/docs/source/getting-started.rst

 Notebooks embedded in the docs
 ------------------------------

-To demonstrate example use cases of Glow functionalities, most doc pages are accompanied by embedded notebooks.
-Most of the code in these notebooks can be run on Spark and Glow alone, but a few functions such as ``display()`` or ``dbutils()`` are only available on Databricks.
+To demonstrate use cases of Glow, documentation pages are accompanied by embedded notebooks.
+Most code in these notebooks can be run on Spark and Glow alone, but functions such as ``display()`` or ``dbutils()`` are only available on Databricks.
 See :ref:`dbnotebooks` for more info.

 Also note that the path to datasets used as example in these notebooks is usually a folder in ``/databricks-datasets/genomics/`` and should be replaced with the appropriate path based on your own folder structure.